 Tree hotel / Tham & Videgård Hansson Arkitekter An interesting concept for a camouflaged hotel on a tree by Swedish architects Tham & Videgård Hansson Arkitekter: The concept is to create a shelter up in the trees, a lightweight aluminum structure hung around a tree trunk, boxes clad in mirrored glass, 4x4x4 meters.
 The exterior reflects the surroundings and the sky, creating a camouflaged refuge.
 The functions provides a living for two people, a double bed, a small kitchen and bathroom, a living room and roof terrace.
-The access to the cabin is by a rope ladder or a rope bridge.
+To prevent birds fly into the windows, transparent stickers, visible for birds, will be added to the facades.

 Final Wooden House / Sou Fujimoto Architects: Sou Fujimoto Architects Location: Kumamoto, Japan Project Team: Hiroshi Kato Structural Consultant: Jun Sato Structural Engineers Lighting: Hirohito Totsune Contractor: Tanakagumi Construction Design Year: 2005-2006 Construction Year: 2007-2008 Site Area: 89,3 sqmConstructed Area: 15,13 sqmPhotographer: Iwan Baan I thought of making an ultimate wooden architecture.
 It was conceived by just mindlessly stacking 350mm square.
 Lumber is extremely versatile.
 In an ordinary wooden architecture, lumber is effectively differentiated according to functions in various localities precisely because it is so versatile.
 There are no separations of floor, wall, and ceiling here.
 This bungalow no longer fits the category of wooden architecture.

 The Tunnel Of Love Klevan is an urban-type settlement in the Rivne Raion of Rivne Oblast in western Ukraine.
 Its population is 7,470 as of the 2001 Ukrainian Census.
 Klevan is accessed via the T1B17 and H22 roads, and is located 28.3 km northwest of Rivne and 50.4 kilometres southeast of Lutsk along the H22.
 Klevan lies on the Stubla River.
 There’s a real place in the Ukraine that looks like this.
 Baumraum Treehouses Some of us think that our far off ancestors lived in the trees — and during our childhood, when our thoughts and memories are most pure, we yearn to climb trees growing in our gardens, in our parks, in our cities.
 As we get older, the urge to climb trees subsides as we ride elevators up to our offices in the sky and look out across the cities where we live.
 Yet occasionally, as we’re sealed up tight in our artificially climatic spaces, we long for a breath of fresh air.
-At a German company called baumraum an architect, a landscape architect, an arbologist, and a craftsman design modern, natural and solidly constructed treehouses.
-Each treehouse project is assessed individually.
-The team takes into consideration both the condition of the environment and of the tree, with the size and features the clients desire.
+At a German company called baumraum an architect, a landscape architect, an arbologist, and a craftsman design modern, natural and solidly constructed treehouses. baumraum offers a range of wood-types as well as options for insulated walls.
+Sound like something you’ve been wanting?